Installation Guide - GPU

 Using SymetryML Native Library

-As mentioned in the once you decompress the symetry.tar.gz archive into /opt/symetry, you will install the necessary libraries to use NVIDIA gpus into the /opt/symetry/nativelib folder.
+As mentioned in the Installation Guide once you decompress the symetry.tar.gz archive into /opt/symetry, you will install the necessary libraries to use NVIDIA gpus into the /opt/symetry/nativelib folder.
 Your /opt/symetry/nativelib folder should look like that:

 ├── nativelib